 Fall and spring semesters: Senior Lecturer Uhden and Assistants.2016-17: Offered in Fall 2016

 Requisite: FREN 101 or two years of secondary school French.
-Fall semester Visiting Professor Tapley and Assistants.
-Spring semesters: Senior Lecturer Uhden and Assistants.2016-17: Offered in Fall 2016
+Fall semester: Visiting Lecturer Tapley and Assistants.
+Spring semester: Senior Lecturer Uhden and Assistants.2016-17: Offered in Fall 2016

 An introduction to the critical reading of French literary and non-literary texts; a review of French grammar; training in composition, conversation and listening comprehension.
 Texts will be drawn from significant short stories, poetry and films.
 The survey of different literary genres serves also to contrast several views of French culture.
 Successful completion of FREN 205 prepares students for FREN 207, 208, 311 or 312.
 Conducted in French.
 Three hours a week.